KrystaRolle/KrystaRolle/README.md

 Here are some ideas to get you started:

-## 🔭  I’m currently working on ...
+## 🔭  I’m currently working on:
-- 🌱 I’m currently learning ...
+Debugging JavaScript code in the browser
-1. Javascript
+Handling browser generated events
-1. Algorithmic Thinking
+Data relationships and how to visualize them
-- 👯 I’m looking to collaborate on ...
+🌱 I’m currently learning Fullstack Web Development
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with capstone project ideas
-- 💬 Ask me about ...
+- 💬 Ask me about digital art
 - 📫 How to reach me: krystian.rolle@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: One of my biggest goals is to build an open world video game